kenshikento/phone-book-app/README.md

 Just run `php artisan serve` to use local server and do typical composer install and npm install to run local dependencies.

+Once u run php artisan serve it should direct to http://127.0.0.1:8000 and entry point will be there.